It’s a great day to learn more about basil’s health advantages.

-Its anti-inflammatory properties help you prevent platelet aggregation and clot formation which can decrease the risk of heart attacks and strokes.
+Its anti-inflammatory properties help you prevent platelet aggregation and clot formation, which can decrease the risk of heart attacks and strokes.

-5. Basil Prevents And Treats Acne Problems
+9. Basil Prevents And Treats Acne Problems

 When it’s warmer, just use a cotton ball to apply it to your face.

-6. Prevents Blackheads
+10. Prevents Blackheads

 Aside from acne, basil can also help you prevent blackheads.

-You can apply some water to 2 fresh basil leaves to make them wet and put them on both sides of your nose.
+You can apply some water to 2 fresh basil leaves to make them wet, and then put them on both sides of your nose.

 You can also make basil leaf tea by just boiling the fresh basil leaves.

-7. Basil Helps Treat Headaches And Migraines
+11. Basil Helps Treat Headaches And Migraines

 Basil is a good natural choice to relieve headaches and migraines.

-8. Helps Relieve Common Cold And Fever
+12. Helps Relieve Common Cold And Fever

 This seems to be a traditional method passed on by generations.

-9. Basil Reduces Anxiety And Stress
+13. Basil Reduces Anxiety And Stress

-I’m not sure why our planet has a lot of herbs that help with anxiety and stress but basil is another awesome herb that does this.
+I’m not sure why our planet has a lot of herbs that help with anxiety and stress, but basil is another awesome herb that does this.

 It’s said that basil has an anti-stress agent that calms and protects your mind from depression and stress.